Code snippets (CPP version)

 Using lambda

 Lambda function is an anonymous function with 1 expression.
-You can prefer something like (x) => x + 1
+You can prefer something like (x) => x + 1 in JavaScript for example.

 x = lambda a : a + 10